csmangum/opusagent/demo/validation/VALIDATION_TEST_SUMMARY.md

 ## 🏆 Conclusion

-The validation test **successfully demonstrates** that the FastAgent telephony system is ready for production use.
+The validation test **successfully demonstrates** that the OpusAgent telephony system is ready for production use.
 All core functionality works correctly, audio streaming is stable, and the AI integration provides natural conversation flow.

 The 13 errors encountered are all minor and expected, primarily related to:
 - Function call handling (intentionally not implemented)